callstack/react-native-ios-kit/docs/slider.md

 **type:** `string`
 **default value:** `primaryColor` from [theme](./theme.html)

-The color used for the track to the left of the button
+The color used for the track to the left of the button.

 ### `minValue` (optional)
 **type:** `number`